AppWebSE/AppWeb.TelegramBotClient/README.md

 If '/setWebhook' is used you cannot receive updates through polling '/getUpdates' due to limitations in telegram bot api.
 You will also have to use a HTTPS connection for your webhook.
 Read more at: https://core.telegram.org/bots/api#setwebhook

+## Example projects in solution
+* One example of a .net core console application polling updates from bot api through '/getUpdates'
+* One example of a .net core web application setting webhook that receives updates and reply to the sender.

-## Example code for setting up webhook (In startup.cs of example project)
+### Example code for setting up webhook, see example project in solution
 ```cs
 // This method gets called by the runtime.
 Use this method to add services to the container.
 public void ConfigureServices(IServiceCollection services)